trident312/leetcode/README.md

 # leetcode
 Some basic leetcode problems you may encounter.
-Should work for the most part however there are definetly better ways to solve most of them.

 1. Anagram: Given two strings s and t, return true if t is an anagram of s, and false otherwise.